 Loveland Living Planet Aquarium EECO

 If you’ve been driving south on I-15 and suddenly wondered if we’d been invaded by aliens, you probably just drove past the Aquarium’s EECO or Ecosystem Exploration Craft & Observatory.
-Built from the spaceship-like stage used in U2’s 360• Tour, it has been repurposed as a new space for the EECO and cool new programs for learning and exploration and fun events.
-One is Nights Under Lights, an outdoor light and music show.
+Built from the spaceship-like stage used in U2’s 360• Tour, it has been repurposed as a space for the EECO and cool programs for learning, exploration, and fun events.
+Check out Nights Under Lights, an outdoor light and music show that runs throughout the summer with various themes.